tatusis/pong/README.md

 ## Gameplay

 The game requires two players.
 The player controlling the left paddle should use the W (up) and S (down) keys.
 The player controlling the right paddle should use the up ↑ and down ↓ arrow keys.
+Holding down the keys causes the paddle speed to accelerate.
+With each hit, the ball's speed increases by 10%.
+There's a maximum speed to keep the game's physics consistent.

 ## License